- Distributed Energy Buyback Scheme (DEBS)

 Please contact your retailer for REBS rates and relevant terms & conditions:

 Feed-in Tariff Customers

 Western Australia’s residential Feed-in Tariff scheme was open for applications between 1 July 2010 and 1 August 2011.
-The Feed-in Tariff scheme provided customers with a premium buyback rate for 10 years, so contracts associated with the scheme are now coming to an end.
+The Feed-in Tariff scheme provided customers with a premium buyback rate for 10 years, with contracts associated with the scheme now coming to an end.

 Feed-in Tariff customers who upgrade their system will be eligible for DEBS if they meet the DEBS eligibility requirements.

 For more information on the Feed-in tariff, visit Synergy FIT Changes